lauralonglastname/Interactive-Data-Vis-Sp2021/lauralonglastname_project/README.md

 New York recently announced a first-in-the-nation Affordable Internet Mandate.
 This means that internet service providers like Spectrum or Verizon Fios would need to provide a $15/month option.
 Currently a basic plan in New York starts at $50/month.

+Is internet access an unequal cost burden across the country, like in NY?
+The goal of the project is to make a case for nationwide Affordable Internet Mandate.

+The audience is the general public who are generally interested in internet access from a technical and cost perspective.
+By tying the cost of internet to the cost of utilities, the intent is to also talk about internet access as a public utility, sanctioning the government's involvement in price setting.

 I will explore internet access as it relates to avg utility costs, to help visualize the digital divide across the country with a couple graphs:

 1. Geographic Heat Map of Internet Access, with mouseover with detailed info about access.
 Not sure yet if county or state level is better.